 What It Takes

-The Navel and Cara Cara oranges are from Ron Lehr, Sr., who is the second generation running the farm.
+The Satsumas and Navel oranges are from Ron Lehr, Sr., who is the second generation running the farm.
 He is supported by third and fourth generation family members who carry on the agricultural tradition.
 After departing the Midwest in the 1930s, the Lehr family began farming in Bakersfield, California.
-They started by growing potatoes and now grow these juicy Navel oranges along with other citrus and vegetable.
-Ron has a small crop of Cara Cara’s this year.
-Since the set was light the fruit got a lot bigger.
-Ron said they were juicy and sweet even though they were big, so I said let’s get them back to the Midwest for us to enjoy here.
-I think you will agree they are special.
+They started by growing potatoes and they now grow this juicy citrus along with vegetable.

 Health and Wellness